pycontribs/python-vagrant/README.md

 ## Requirements

 - Vagrant 1.4 or greater (currently tested with 1.7.2).
 Using the latest version of Vagrant is strongly recommended.
 - Vagrant requires VirtualBox, VMWare, or another supported provider.
-- Python 2.7 (the only version this package has been tested with.)
+- Python 2.7 (the only version this package has been tested with.) or Python 3.3 or higher.
 - The Sahara gem for Vagrant is optional.
 It will allow you to use `SandboxVagrant`.